 Types of anesthesia for a Mini Facelift

 Most Mini Facelifts are performed under local anesthesia, combined with a sedative to make you drowsy.
 You'll be awake but relaxed, and your face will be insensitive to pain.
-Some surgeons prefer a general anesthesia.
-In that case, you'll sleep through the operation.
+Some procedures call for general anesthesia, in which case, you'll sleep through the operation.

 The Mini Facelift procedure